MontagueM/CSGO-Machine-Learning/README.md

-## Machine Learning Naive-Bayes algorithm that learns between the KD of s1mple and Zeus (from the CSGO team Na'Vi).
+## Machine Learning Naive-Bayes algorithm that learns between the KD of any two CS:GO players.

 #### Prerequisites:
 - numpy